Get away and unplug. You’ll come back stronger than ever. – MICHAEL HYATT

 : peace of mind or spirit

 Leaving aside the “repose of death” for this discussion, this rest thing is rather like nailing Jello to the wall.
 What to do?
 For nailing Jello to the wall, put it in a container.
-For achieving a place of rest, recognize and deal with the forces at work, then create the right structure.
+To achieve a place of rest, recognize and deal with the forces at work, then create the right structure.

-Rest in this life is not the absence of structure but rather adjusting or forming a structure which promotes rejuvenation.
+Rest in this life is not the absence of structure but rather adjusting or forming a structure that promotes rejuvenation.
 Think of crossing a ravine on a rope or net bridge.
-Once you find the dynamic balance between the forces at work, one can cross with relative ease.
+Once you find the dynamic balance between the forces at work, you can cross with relative ease.
 If you ignore or fight the forces at work, the crossing will be a lot more work!

 Telling Time Where to Go

 Most of us, to some degree or another, organize and plan our work.
-Why not do the same for rest?
-I know, it seems weird to plan rest and recreation, but it does, in fact, make these times even more restful.
+Why not do the same for the rest?
+I know it seems weird to plan rest and recreation, but it does make these times even more restful.

 Here are a few things to think about: